Arnold275/Arnold275.github.io/_posts/2021-02-14-freedeck_case.md

     <a href="/assets/img/posts/2021-02-14/2021_0504_16394400_3.jpg"><img src="/assets/img/posts/2021-02-14/2021_0504_16394400_3.jpg"></a>
     <a href="/assets/img/posts/2021-02-14/2021_0504_16401700_2.jpg"><img src="/assets/img/posts/2021-02-14/2021_0504_16401700_2.jpg"></a>
     <a href="/assets/img/posts/2021-02-14/2021_0504_16414400.jpg"><img src="/assets/img/posts/2021-02-14/2021_0504_16414400.jpg"></a>
-    <figcaption>Pictures of the Case for the pcb v1.1</figcaption>
+    <figcaption>Pictures of the case for the pcb v1.1</figcaption>
 </figure>
-I also created an updated version of Case to fit the v1.2 PCB.
+I also created an updated version of case to fit the v1.2 PCB.
 - PCB v1.2 moved the SD-Card reader further inwards, and allowed to remove the SD-Card slot.
-- PCB v1.2 fixed the alignment of the screw holes (they are now symmetrical.)
+- PCB v1.2 fixed the alignment of the screw holes (they are now symmetrical).

 You can find the .stl files (v1.1 and v1.2) and an assembly + print instruction at <a href="https://www.thingiverse.com/thing:4849163"> Thingiverse</a>.